Personalized Legacies: How Global Death Rituals Inspire Unique Ways to Remember

 While gathering information, I came across a unique and unconventional practice in the US.

-About three miles off the coast of Miami, Florida, there's a unique and somewhat eerie diving spot.
-It's an artificial reef that also serves as an underwater cemetery.
+About three miles off the coast of Miami, Florida, there is a unique and somewhat eerie diving spot.
+It is an artificial reef that also serves as an underwater cemetery.

-The Neptune Memorial Reef, with its slogan "creating life after life," is a man-made structure.
-Its purpose is to promote marine life growth and offer a "Green Burial" option.
+The Neptune Memorial Reef, known for its slogan "Create Life After Life," is a man-made structure aimed at promoting marine life growth and providing a green burial option.

 Here, people who select this reef as their final resting place are first cremated.
 Their ashes are then blended with non-porous cement, sand, and water.
 The mixture is shaped into a stone form of their choice, like a shell or starfish.
 Scuba divers then place the stone onto the reef.

-My Take: Mexico drowns grief in sugar, US dissolves bodies into ecosystems.
-I imagine casting Fando’s truck key into a miniature sculpture — a tactile anchor for a man who left no grave.
+My Take: Mexico drowns grief in sugar, while the US dissolves bodies into ecosystems.
+I imagine casting Fando’s truck key into a miniature sculpture — a tactile anchor for a man who left no grave, a tangible piece of his personalized legacy.

 Ghana: Dancing Coffins & Coca-Cola Burials

-My Take: Ghanaians laugh in death’s face; Japanese protect memories like fragile glass.
-Fando’s deafness taught him to shout through silence — just as we shout our grief through customized memorial gifts.
+My Take: Ghanaians laugh in death’s face; Chinese protect memories like fragile glass.
+Fando’s deafness taught him to shout through silence — just as we shout our grief, and celebrate their lives, through customized memorial gifts that contribute to their vibrant personal legacy.

 Indonesia: Sipping Coffee With Mummies